 My research interest lies in the development of advanced optical diagnostic techniques for engineering applications.
-More specifically, my research involves implementation of optical and spectroscopic techniques such as tunable diode laser absorption spectroscopy (TDLAS), planar laser induced fluorescence (PLIF), Raman spectroscopy, Rayleigh scattering, two-color ratio pyrometry etc. for conducting quantitative measurements as well as imaging of high speed air flows, plasmas and combustion.
+More specifically, my research involves implementation of optical and spectroscopic techniques such as tunable diode laser absorption spectroscopy (TDLAS), filtered Rayleigh scattering (FRS), Raman spectroscopy, two-color ratio pyrometry etc. for conducting quantitative measurements in high speed air flows, plasmas or/and combustion.
 These measurements help to develop a better understanding of the underlying physics of these applications.
 While my current research is interdisciplinary and applied in nature, I am also interested in studying fundamental problems in optics and photonics.